How to Connect an Asus RT N-16 router to Hide My Ass VPN

 Article Update: Instead of setting up your router to use VPN a much faster and smarter alternative is the new service Unlocator, which completely eliminates the need to connect to VPN .

-Here is a guide for connecting an Asus RT N-16 to Hide My Ass VPN server.
+Here is a guide for connecting an Asus RT N-16 to Unlocator server.
 In this tutorial you will learn how to flash your router with new firmware and set it up to connect to a Hide My Ass server in a country of your choice.

 Update: As an alternative to flashing your router you can also simply share your VPN connection from your computer: Fake Location on Any Device.
 If you prefer to use the method with the router then go ahead and continue with the tutorial below.